Practice Tips

 Complete Medical Records: Your Best Defense

 In medical malpractice litigation, the defense of claims frequently rests on the quality of patient care documentation.
 When a claim goes to trial, it can be many years after the patient's treatment.
-Because memories can fade, objective, timely, and complete documentation is your best defense.
+Since memories can fade, objective, timely, and complete documentation is your best defense.
 To a jury, the quality of the documentation equates to the quality of the patient care provided.

 The legal record is generally the information used by the patient care team to make decisions about the treatment of a patient.
 The elements that constitute an organization's legal health record vary depending on how the organization defines its legal record, but it must explicitly identify the sources and location of the individually identifiable data it includes.
 The legal record is typically used when responding to formal requests for information for evidentiary purposes.